Tyler Holland-Ashford

 Biography

 My work involves using X-ray observations to study supernova remnants (SNRs), using spatially resolved imaging and spectral analysis to study the properties of their ejecta along with any compact objects embedded within.
 I then compare these results to the theoretical predictions of supernova simulations and observational work in other wavelengths in order to learn more about the processes that occur during supernova explosions and as SNRs expand through their surrounding medium.
-I have analyzed data from Chandra, XMM-Newton, ROSAT, and Suzaku X-ray telescopes.
+I have analyzed data from Chandra, XMM-Newton, ROSAT, Suzaku, and XRISM X-ray telescopes.

-As a graduate student at The Ohio State University, I investigated the asymmetries of bulk ejecta in multiple SNRs and specific elements in the SNR Cassiopeia A, performing spectral fitting using the X-ray analysis software Xspec and AtomDB.
+As a graduate student at The Ohio State University, I investigated the asymmetries of bulk ejecta in multiple SNRs, performing spectral fitting using the X-ray analysis software Xspec and AtomDB.
 I quantified the ejecta asymmetries and compared them to each other and NS kick velocity, finding that NSs are preferentially kicked opposite to the bulk of ejecta.
+In the SNR Cassiopeia A, I analyzed the bulk motion of individual elements and found that the NS’s motion was most directly opposite the heaviest ejecta elements.
 In another project, I studied recombining plasma in the SNR W49B, creating spectral fits to 46 regions in the remnant in order to investigate the properties and presence of overionized plasma and constrain the origin of rapid cooling.

 Interests